• Mounting

 Within the small inner workings, it is very powerful and can provide all of the following readings to you.

-With these readings provided to you, you are able to control your production much better on your farm.
+With these readings provided to you, you can control your production much better on your farm.

 The Kestrel units are small and adaptable to your needs.
 They can be set up at a distant paddock of horses or beef cattle or dairy cows to monitor cattle heat stress.
 Or on the corner post of a fenced pasture.